Alice grew up in Brunei and Malaysia. After graduation, she decided to take a gap year as an au pair in her dream country: the Netherlands.

 - Which country?
 Is there a country you've always wanted to go to, a language you've always wanted to learn, or a culture you've always wanted to explore?

 - How long would you like to be abroad?
 In the Netherlands, the au pair visa is for exactly one year—no more, no less.
 The United States, on the other hand, offers au pair visas for one or two years.
-I have met other au pairs, however, who worked for only 3 months or 6 months.
+I have met other au pairs, however, who worked for only three months or six months.
 Some of these people were working in other countries, or they were on tourist visas and working under the table (if you are on a tourist visa, typically you are not permitted to work).

 - Children's ages?
 Personally, I prefer to work with younger children.
 You should consider which ages you are comfortable with.